Diana Krall Live in Paris

 Diana Krall is still around, touring and making new wonderful records.
 But a mile stone in Diana’s career is definitely the concert at l’Olympia in Paris 2001, recorded both on CD and DVD.
 The concert is magnificent.
 Sophisticated – but still with feelings of the heart.
 I held it for a long time as the best recorded concert I have seen and heard.
 Diana and her fellow musicians deliver a long line of very fine interpretations of jazz classics in a masterly concert production.
 On stage together with Diana is among others her close music partners Andrew Wilson, Jeff Hamilton and John Clayton – but also beautiful strings from the European Symphony Orchestra.
 It doesn’t get much better.
 Please enjoy what I have enjoyed so many times.

-You can find some of the numbers on this YouTube playlist, but I recommend you to buy the DVD with the full concert.
+This is the start of the concert, but I recommend you to buy the DVD with the full concert.
 It will be one of your best investments!

 Concert for George